What else can I do at the library?

 The telescope comes with a kit that includes set-up instructions, star gazing guide and a headlamp.

-Patrons who want to borrow the telescope must be willing to sign a technology borrowing agreement and must have a library card in good standing for at least 30 days prior to borrowing.
+Patrons who want to borrow the telescope must be willing to sign a technology borrowing agreement with a $20 refundable deposit, and must have a library card in "good standing" for at least 90 days prior to borrowing.

 Canon DSLR Cameras